 Where we store your information

 All information you provide to us is stored securely in our offices or on our secure servers which are located within the European Economic Area (EEA).
-Our custodian bank does have servers in the US, and your information might be stored there, this does however fall under the EU-US Privacy Shield Framework, for more information please go to www.privacyshield.gov
+Our custodian bank does have servers in the US, and your information might be stored there, the bank does have Standard Contractual Clauses (SCC) in place to ensure your personal data is safeguarded.

 Changes to This Policy